bagder/uncurled/project/come-and-go.md

 Sometimes people will leave your project in the most inconvenient moment.
 We can only pick up the pieces and move on.

+## Maintaining a roadmap

+Roadmaps and planning in a small project should probably focus on what the project wants done but without dates and tying the items to specific releases far into the future.

+Communicate the direction and vision and work towards getting there, but without assuming that certain people will be there over a certain period of time.
+Hope and wish that they still will be around, and appreciate them extra much when they are.

+If you are lucky, you will have enough maintainers and regulars to drive new features, work on bugs and ship new releases.